chngr/chngr.github.io/hannover-2025.md

 ### Registration

-Please email the organizers with your information if you are interested in attending.
+Please [write](mailto:cheng@math.uni-hannover.de) to Raymond with your information if you are interested in attending.

 ### Acknowledgements